 Whether you are suffering domestic violence at the hands of a spouse or you have been accused of committing violence against a family member, it is crucial that you act quickly to protect yourself and prevent further harm.
 Let our experienced restraining order attorneys in Gresham provide the legal guidance and representation you need in this challenging time.

-Family Abuse Protection Act
+What is the Family Abuse Protection Act?